 NEW RULE: Starches Help You Melt Your Belly

-Some starches, like lentil, peas, beans, oatmeal, bananas, corn and potatoes (especially with the skin on) are known as “resistant starch.”
+Some starches, like lentils, peas, beans, oatmeal, bananas, corn and potatoes (especially with the skin on) are known as “resistant starch.”
 They pass through the small intestine intact and are digested in the large intestine, where our healthy gut microbes chomp away at them.
 That action causes our microbes to release a fatty acid called butyrate, which helps to turn off the genes that lead to inflammation and insulin resistance.
-A 2015 study in the Journal of Functional Foods found that when you eat resistant starch, your gut biome gets stronger.
+A study in the American Society for Microbiology found that when you eat resistant starch, your gut biome gets stronger.
 Health bacteria literally get a workout digesting the stuff, becoming more dominant and leading to a healthier gut.